Tony Roma’s FAQ

 How many employees do I need?

-Every Tony Roma’s restaurant is led by a management team consisting of four to five members, depending on the size of the unit.
-A Tony Roma’s typically has 80 to 100 people on staff, including part-time servers and bar staff.
+Every Tony Roma’s restaurant is led by a management team consisting of four members, depending on the size of the unit.
+A Tony Roma’s typically has 60 to 80 people on staff, including part-time servers and bar staff.

 What happened to the Tony Roma’s in my city?